|

 amount of insecticide will achieve control.

-(2) Apply
+(2)

-cabinets, along baseboards, and so forth.
-Borate is
+appliances, under cabinets, along baseboards, and so

-a very effective and low toxicity insecticide.
+forth.
+Borate is a very effective and low toxicity

 (3)

-Apply a residual insecticide, such as
+apply a residual insecticide, such as

-deltamethrin, as a crack and crevice
+deltamethrin, as a crack & crevice

-(4) Use professional
+(4)

-baits as needed to maintain control (see Using
+needed to maintain control (see Professional

 In